Peak season Europe, also known as high season or summer travel season, is the most popular time to travel to Europe.

 This is Europe’s money-making season.

-Attractions are fully staffed, with some of the outdoor scaffolding removed.
+Hotels, and attractions are fully staffed, with some of the outdoor scaffolding removed.

 They come in droves, with lines for entering even mundane attractions as long as those at Disney World.